Atlanta Assault and Battery Lawyer

 Aggravated Battery

-If you are accused of causing someone malicious bodily harm, you are accused of aggravated battery, which is a charge that could permanently change your life.
+If you are accused of causing someone malicious bodily harm in Atlanta, you are accused of aggravated battery, which is a charge that could permanently change your life.
 Georgia law takes battery crimes seriously, as it includes actions like the following:

 • Disfiguring another person’s body